sparkflows/sparkflows-docs/docs/tutorials/rest-api/infer-cluster-config.rst

 Python - Infer Spark Cluster Configurations
 ===============================

-Below is an example Python program for inferring the Apache Spark cluster configurations using the REST API.
+Below is an example of Python program for inferring the Apache Spark Cluster Configurations using the REST API.

-It would infer the cluster configurations with latest changes and save the new results.
+It would infer the cluster configurations with the latest changes and save the new result.

   ::